iToto/cloudflare-entities/README.md

 CloudFlare Entities
 ===================

-Every CloudFlare API resource represented as stand-alone PHP classes.
+Every [CloudFlare API][0] resource represented as stand-alone PHP classes.
 Automatic JSON serialization and hydration is also provided.

 Serialization
 -------------